LaraLinciya/CTS-DN-program-solutions/week4_Spring REST using Spring Boot 3/1_spring-rest-handson/1_Create a Spring Web Project using Maven/Spring-Learn .md

-# SpringLearn - Spring Boot Web Project Setup (Hands-On 1)
+# SpringLearn - Spring Boot Web Project Setup

 This is a basic Spring Boot project setup using Maven to initialize a web application with Spring Boot DevTools and Spring Web dependency.